-The calibration procedure above leads to an annual discount rate of $1/\beta^{annual} - 1 = 5.49\%$ and an annual return on illiquid wealth of $R^{\iota,annual} = 4.7\%$.
-The calibrated probability of a preference shock is $\alpha = 0.075$, implying households receive an average of 0.9 shocks per year.
-The level and curvature of the utility of early consumption are $\Psi = 2.2$ and $\psi = 0.28$, respectively, which imply an average increase in monthly consumption of 26% in the event of a shock.
-Hence, preference shocks in the model are best interpreted as relatively large but infrequent, unplanned household expenditures.
+The calibration procedure above leads to an annual discount rate of $1/\beta^{annual} - 1 = 5.49\%$ and an annual return on illiquid wealth of $R^{t,annual} = 4.7\%$ .
+The calibrated probability of an expenditure shock is $\alpha = 0.075$ , implying households receive an average of 0.9 shocks per year.
+The level and curvature of the utility of early consumption are $\Psi = 2.2$ and $\psi = 0.28$ , respectively, which imply an average increase in monthly consumption of 26% in the event of a shock.
+Hence, expenditure shocks in the model are best interpreted as relatively large but infrequent, unplanned household expenditures.

-In the SCF, expenditure shocks are reported as one of the most common reasons households choose to save.16 While standard surveys on household consumption do not measure unplanned expenditures, the 2015 Survey of American Family Finances (SAFF), a nationally-representative survey administered by Pew Charitable Trusts, asked respondents if in the past 12 months their family had experienced one of 6 types
+In the SCF, expenditure shocks are reported as one of the most common reasons households choose to save.
+While standard surveys on household consumption do not measure unplanned expenditures, the 2015 Survey of American Family Finances (SAFF), a nationally-representative survey administered by Pew Charitable Trusts, asked respondents if in the past 12 months their family had experienced one of 6 types of unexpected expenses, including medical expenditures, divorce, and vehicle repairs or replacement.
+Survey respondents reported receiving an average of 1.2 shocks per year and a median expenditure amount of \$2,000, or about 60% of average monthly consumption.
+The frequency and size of shocks in the model

-$^{^{15}}$ This is to be expected given the ex-ante heterogeneity is limited to three productivity levels and households only face a twopoint distribution of employment and expenditure risk.
-In Appendix E, we report the results in a model in which we add idiosyncratic risk to labor productivity.
+&lt;sup>15This is to be expected given the ex-ante heterogeneity is limited to three productivity levels and households only face a two-point distribution of employment and expenditure risk.
+In an online appendix, we report the results in a model in which we add idiosyncratic risk to labor productivity.

-16For instance in the 2013 SCF, 28% of households reported their most important reason for saving was for emergencies, unexpected events, or illness and medical/dental expenses.
+&lt;sup>16For instance in the 2013 SCF, 28% of households reported their most important reason for saving was for emergencies, unexpected events, or illness and medical/dental expenses.